 1. Manage employee expectations

-Employee expectations have shifted considerably during the pandemic, which in turn can impact company culture.
-For example, many people will expect to work from home more, plus they will be looking to their employer for support with mental wellbeing, as well as guidance on health and safety.
+Employee expectations have shifted considerably during the pandemic, which in turn can influence company culture.
+For example, many people will expect to work from home more, plus they will be looking to company leadership to provide support with mental well-being, as well as guidance on health and safety.

-Ian Barrow, head of culture and engagement at creative consultancy Corporate Culture, says that leaders are crowdsourcing opinion and becoming more inclusive in finding ways to bring employees together and seek their input, as this is what staff are demanding.
+Ian Barrow, head of culture and engagement at creative consultancy Corporate Culture, says that leaders are crowdsourcing opinion and becoming more inclusive in finding ways to bring employees together and listen to their insights, as this is what staff are demanding.